How to compile a Nintendo 64 ROM

 Next you’re going to need a batch file to run the ‘make’ command.
 Open up Notepad and type in the following code into it:

-set gccsw=-mips3 -mgp32 -mfp32 -funsigned-char -D_LANGUAGE_C -D_ULTRA64 -D__EXTENSIONS__
+set ROOT=c:\ultra set gccdir=c:\ultra\gcc set PATH=c:\ultra\gcc\mipse\bin;c:\ultra\usr\sbin;%path% set gccsw=-mips3 -mgp32 -mfp32 -funsigned-char -D_LANGUAGE_C -D_ULTRA64 -D__EXTENSIONS__ set n64align=on set GCC_CELF=ON cd c:\Documents and Settings\Administrator\My Documents\Dropbox\nu0 make

-Change the directory on the line that starts with cd to match the folder of the project you want to compile!
+to match the folder of the project you want to compile!

-Save this file into the root of your C:\ drive and call it whatever you want, but for the purposes of this tutorial we’ll be calling it make.bat.
+Save this file into the root of your C:\ drive and call it whatever you want, but for the purposes of this tutorial we’ll be calling it make.bat

-What this does is that it all the set commands set the environment of that command prompt to behave as GNU/Linux, then cd changes the directory and make runs the Makefile.
+commands set the environment of that command prompt to behave as GNU/Linux, then cd

 Run the batch file